 What’s in a name?
-Well, if it’s our Pittsburgh, then it’s an ‘h’.
-Of the many other Pittsburgs in the USA, including some 20 towns in New Hampshire, Maine, Illinois, Kansas, California, and Texas—our Western PA city is the only one that ends with an ‘h.’
+Well, if it’s Pittsburgh, Pennsylvania, then it’s an ‘h’.
+Of the many other Pittsburgs—some 20 towns in New Hampshire, Maine, Illinois, Kansas, California, and Texas—our Western PA city is the only one that ends with an ‘h.’
 And that ‘H’ has always been a part of the official spelling.

 Naming Pittsburgh goes all the way back to the year 1758.
-After capturing Fort Duquesne from the French, they established their own settlement, naming it Fort Pitt after England’s Prime Minister at the time, William Pitt.
-General Forbes sent a letter to Pitt informing him of the honor they bestowed on him, and the dateline indicated the missive was written on November 27, 1758, and posted from Pittsbourgh.
+After capturing Fort Duquesne from the French, the British established Fort Pitt.
+The new British settlement was named after England’s Prime Minister, William Pitt.
+General Forbes sent a letter to Pitt informing him of the honor they bestowed on him.
+The missive was written on November 27, 1758, and posted from Pittsbourgh.

 Eventually, a special meeting of the U.S. Board of Geographic Names (now known as the U.S. Geographical Board) was arranged.
-On July 19, 1911, the board met.
+The board met on July 19th, 1911.
 A preponderance of evidence citing Pittsburgh spelled with the ‘h’ over the decades convinced the board to reinstate the final letter.
-A letter was sent to Senator Oliver that read:
+A message sent to Senator Oliver read:

 At a special meeting of the United States Geographic Board Held on July 19, 1911, the previous decision with regard to the spelling of Pittsburgh without the final H was reconsidered and the form below was adopted: